Tyrn/wei/the-insider-en.typ

 pointedly to the wall; the pain in his twisted hand made him hiss sharply.

-     "Hello to a TV star," Kissur said,  "They will show you tomorrow on all the channels - together with 17B storage area."
+     "Hello to a TV star," Kissur said,  "They will show you tomorrow on all the channels---together with 17B storage area."

      Bemish turned and hissed again.